needle-mirror/com.unity.sentis/Documentation~/upgrade-guide.md

 Refer to [Import a model](import-a-model-file.md) for more information.

-## Convert back end types
+## Convert backend types

-Update your code to reflect the following changes to back end type names:
+Update your code to reflect the following changes to backend type names:

 - Use `BackendType.GPUCompute` instead of `WorkerFactory.Type.Compute`, `WorkerFactory.Type.ComputeRef` or `WorkerFactory.Type.ComputeRefPrecompiled`.
 - Use `BackendType.CPU` instead of `WorkerFactory.Type.CSharpBurst`, `WorkerFactory.Type.CSharpRef` or `WorkerFactory.Type.CSharp`.

 For example, use the following to create a worker that runs on the GPU with Sentis compute shaders: